MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/sharing-drivers-with-your-partners.md

-1. [Find the hardware submission](manage-your-hardware-submissions.md) that contains the driver you want to share.
+1. [Search the hardware submission](hardware-submission-search.md) that contains the driver you want to share.

 2. Go to the **Distribution** section of the hardware submission and select **New shipping label**.